manohar2000/CB-Algorithms/arrays/Strings/README.md

 3. Length of the string : s.length()
 4. Appending a string : s+= "concat string"
 5. Clearing a string : s.clear()
-6. Comparing Strings : s1.compare(s2) it gives 0 is matches else <0 or >0 , s1>s2 , create your own comparator and pass it as a argument in the sort(str,str+len,your_comparator) function
+6. Comparing Strings : s1.compare(s2) it gives 0 is matches else <0 or >0 , s1>s2 , **create your own comparator and pass it as a argument in the sort(str,str+len,your_comparator) function (// the in-built sorting algorithm swaps the elements when our comparator function returns True.)
 7. Finding index of a word : s.find("word") This would return the index of starting letter of the given word
 8. Erasing a word from a string : s.erase(index_of_word,len_of_word)
 9. Iterating over a string : Loop like on the array, iterator pointer , for(auto c:s1){ cout<<c}